jcli1023/NSERC-eng234/README.md

 # NSERC-eng234

-Files for testing demo Meaningful Camera
+Files for testing demo Meaningful Camera from DSMP Lab

-Made a change